mozilla-releng/balrog/docs/source/contribute.rst

 It is a good idea to run all tests to see if Balrog is running properly.

-To excute all tests, run
+To execute all tests, run
 ::

     $ ./run-tests.sh